yaniselbeilk/Dotfiles/README.md

 ```sh
 dotfiles config --local status.showUntrackedFiles no
 ```
-The last part is to update all the submodules in the projects :
+The last part is to update all the submodules in the project :
 ```sh
 dotfiles submodule update --init --recursive
 ```